 Photography and Earning a Living: Models of the Medina

-Other locals like the water vendors and snake charmers on Djemaa el Fna have their own attitude towards privacy and religion: They make a living from their jobs as photo motifs and if you want a picture of those people, you have to tip them accordingly (about DH 10).
+Other locals like the water vendors and snake charmers on Djemaa el Fna have their own attitude towards privacy and religion.
+They make a living from their jobs as photo motifs.
+If you want a picture of those people, you have to tip them accordingly (about DH 10).

 Photography and National Security: Official Buildings, Embassies and Similar Taboos

-Absolute caution is advisable in and near all official and military facilities since taking photographs of these places is prohibited for safety reasons in many countries.
+Absolute caution is advisable in and near all official and military facilities.
+Taking photographs of these places is prohibited for safety reasons in many countries and in Morocco as well.
 That is why you should not take pictures of policemen, soldiers, embassies, convoys of limousines and the like.